srseil/Seom/README.md

 ## Build

 The project was developed in IntelliJ IDEA.
 To build, import the root of the checked out repository into IntelliJ.
-The main method lies in `seom.Main`.
+The main method lies in `de.lmu.ifi.pms.seom.Main`.
 It is recommended to add `-ea` to the JVM options, in order to enable assertions which are used in multiple places in the code.
 The project requires JDK 11.

 ## Run

-To run the sensitivity analysis, simply execute the main method of the class `seom.Main`.
+To run the sensitivity analysis, simply execute the main method of the class `de.lmu.ifi.pms.seom.Main`.
 The results are stored in a new directory `analysis`.

 ## Dependencies